 Each CCRS response team member is personally committed to issues of diversity, inclusion and social justice.

-- Shirley Mosley, Associate VP for Student Affairs & Dean of Students
+- Shirley Mosley, Senior Associate Vice President for Student Affairs & Dean of Students

 - Angela Clark-Taylor, Director for Flora Stone Mather Center for Women

 - Rachel Lutner, Senior Associate Vice President for Equity